Home & Overview

 TAMC received funding for the Highway 1 Elkhorn Slough Corridor Climate Resiliency Project from Caltrans in July of 2024 to conduct this work.
 TAMC will analyze current conditions, evaluate potential solutions, and select a preferred alternative that meets both transportation and environmental needs.
 The success of this project depends on the input, insights, and collaboration of local residents, businesses, environmental advocates, and other stakeholders who know and value this unique corridor.
 Your perspectives will help shape solutions that not only address flooding risks and infrastructure needs but also reflect the priorities of those who live, work, and travel through the area.

-Partners and Advisors
+Partners & Advisors

 • Partners and Advisors/Collaborators